 Is the Answer Energy-Efficiency

 As power charges upward thrust and availability will become unsure, the need for utilizing strength-efficient products turns imperative.
-Additionally, a globally competitive commercial enterprise environment is inflicting corporations to reduce prices to be able to continue to be competitive.
+Additionally, in a globally competitive commercial enterprise environment, corporations must reduce prices to remain competitive.
 Of specific interest are distribution transformers

 which are the most important loss-making components in electrical networks?